-Many ask, can I tone my abs with core exercises using no equipment?
+Many ask, can I tone my abs with a core exercise using no equipment?
 The quick answer, YES!
 Below are some key steps to get you there.

 Core Exercise with No Equipment